首页文章详情

 In his view, this is not only a lifestyle trend but also a new social value ranking.
 "Today, status means investing in oneself.
 Health is the new wealth, and longevity is the ultimate luxury."

 This trend was also confirmed in an exchange between 36Kr and On founder Olivier Bernhard.
-When he was interviewed in Shanghai last year, he mentioned that the boundaries of people's clothing are rapidly blurring.
+When he was interviewed in Shanghai last year, he mentioned that the boundaries of people's dressing are rapidly blurring.

 "You can wear sportswear from a yoga studio to a coffee shop and then directly to the office," he said.
 "Such scenarios are becoming more and more common."